btsai-dev/Project-Apple/README.md

 # Project Apple

 Project Apple is a Variational Autoencoder created in support of [this paper](https://arxiv.org/abs/1901.06466).
 Currently, only the data generation step has been reached.
 A working Variational Autoencoder has not been implemented.
+A prototype default Variational Autoencoder can be found in the src/Legacy Code folder (note that it is the standard Variational Autoencoder to generate handwritten images from the MNIST database).

 ## Getting Started